Data protection and privacy

 Information is also analysed internally in order to provide management information, inform service delivery reform and similar purposes.

-The Council has a Data Protection Policy.
+We have a Data Protection Policy (PDF 304 KB).
 This policy is regularly reviewed by the Data Protection Officer to ensure that the Council complies with the requirements of the data protection law.

 All council officers are required to undertake data protection and information security training to ensure that personal data is processed in accordance with data protection principles.